dylan7474/ESP32-Radar1090-FNK0103/README.md

 - **Detail panel** that caches and redraws only the rows that change, showing callsign, speed, distance, altitude, squawk and traffic counts.
 - **Touch controls** to cycle radar range, adjust the alert radius, rotate the radar orientation and select contacts, with settings persisted to EEPROM.
 - **Dump1090 integration** via `aircraft.json`, including smoothing so recently seen targets fade out rather than disappearing abruptly.
+- **Dedicated FreeRTOS tasks** for radar rendering, audio streaming and aircraft data fetching so visual updates, WiFi requests and the MP3 decoder never block one another.

 ## Required Libraries